 Notice who is not on this list: grandparents, cousins, aunts, uncles, parents-in-law, and other extended family members.

-However, if allowed to immigrate to the United States, most of the people on the above list will be permitted to bring their own spouses and children with them.
+However, if allowed to immigrate to the United States, the people on the above list, except for the immediate relatives, will be permitted to bring their own spouses and children with them.
 And it is true that once someone has a green card, they can sponsor other people on the list.

-Immediate relatives can get green cards without worrying about waiting periods or numerical limits.
-Preference relatives typically have to wait between approximately four and 24 years before being allowed to apply for their visa or green card.
+Immediate relatives can get green cards without worrying about visa-availability waiting periods or numerical limits.
+(There will be a wait of many months, however, while USCIS and then the State Department actually process the applications.)
+Preference relatives typically have to wait between for some number of years before being allowed to apply for their visa or green card.

-Also, only a certain percentage of the green cards go to any one country each year.
-That means that if a particularly high number of people from certain countries submit petitions for family -- as is often the case with India, Mexico, China, and the Philippines -- their family members end up waiting even longer than others.
+Only a certain percentage of the green cards in the preference categories go to any one country each year.
+That means that if a particularly high number of people submit petitions for family from certain countries -- as is often the case with India, Mexico, China, and the Philippines -- their family members end up waiting even longer than others.

-Because of the annual limits on how many green cards (immigrant visas) are given out, and the unpredictability of how many people submit petitions each year, no one can say exactly how long each applicant will wait.
+Because of the annual limits on how many green cards (immigrant visas) are given out, and the unpredictability of how many people submit petitions each year, no one can say exactly how long each preference-category applicant will wait.
+All we know for sure is how long the people at the front of the line right now have been waiting.

 As a general rule, applicants in higher preference categories wait less time.
-The average wait these days from most countries (excluding India, Mexico, China, the Dominican Republic and the Philippines) is as follows:
+The average time that people from most countries (excluding India, Mexico, China, the Dominican Republic and the Philippines) have been waiting as of September 2015 is as follows:

 |Current Average Waiting Period|